 Statement of Purpose

-Academic integrity lies at the heart of the values expressed in the University's mission statement and inspired by the spirit of Saint Augustine.
-When one comes to Villanova, one joins an academic community founded on the search for knowledge in an atmosphere of cooperation and trust.
+Academic integrity lies at the heart of the values expressed in the University’s Mission Statement and inspired by the spirit of Saint Augustine.
+When students come to Villanova, they join an academic community founded on the search for knowledge in an atmosphere of cooperation and trust.
 The intellectual health of the community depends on this trust and draws nourishment from the integrity and mutual respect of each of its members.

 The following are some rules and examples regarding academic dishonesty.
 Since academic dishonesty takes place whenever anyone undermines the academic integrity of the institution or attempts to gain an unfair advantage over others, this list is not and cannot be exhaustive.
 Academic integrity is not simply a matter of conforming to certain rules; it must be understood in terms of the broader academic purposes of a Villanova education.

-While taking a test or examination, students shall rely on their own mastery of the subject and not attempt to receive help in any way not explicitly approved by the instructor; for example, students shall not try to use notes, study aids, or another's work.
+While the university encourages and lauds collaborative learning (i.e. sharing notes and resources, forming study groups), when completing an individual class assessment (i.e. assignment, quiz, lab report, exam, etc.) students shall rely on their own mastery of the subject and not attempt to receive help in any way not explicitly approved by the instructor; for example, students should not rely on others’ work (code, programming, spreadsheets, etc.) or use outside sources unless the assignment specifically allows it.

 Students shall not falsify, invent, or use in a deliberately misleading way any information, data, or citations in any assignment.